adeliz/plotly.datasources/README.md

 * [Weather](https://bl.ocks.org/adeliz/a3603ba0dc1b1f9869f51f9f46e120dd) : Programmatically, create plot with data source
 * [Earthquakes](https://bl.ocks.org/adeliz/0c948773b2641c722fe5e51acaa35585): Programmatically, update data sources

+There's also a [viewer](https://rawgit.com/adeliz/plotly.datasources/master/examples/viewer.html) where you can drag an drop a json file or [pass the url of a json file as a url's parameter](https://rawgit.com/adeliz/plotly.datasources/master/examples/viewer.html?url=https://gist.githubusercontent.com/adeliz/e0f01adf89b8ea75b15df8629c125c3c/raw/songs.json)

 ## Converters
 Because, most of the time, data from web services are not in the right format for Plotly, you can use or define converters.
 A converter will transform the data received from the web service and will return a object where each attribute is an attribute of a Plotly trace.